To equip youth with marketable skills that can help them improve their livelihoods and build confidence for the future.

 The History of Mwana Nshuti

 Mwana Nshuti vocational training school started in 1998 in Kicukiro District, Kagarama Sector, Kigali.
-After the 1994 Genocide, many children were dispersed in different parts of the country.
+After the 1994 Genocide against the Tutsi, many children were dispersed in different parts of the country.
 Because of the problems facing them, Mwana Nshuti started to welcome in a number of street children, giving them some food and education – especially in vocational skills such as sewing and painting.
 Some of them found jobs after Mwana Nshuti and Mwana Nshuti sponsored some students to complete their interrupted primary or secondary schooling.
 Mwana Nshuti has grown throughout the years and we want Mwana Nshuti to continue this growth and improvement in providing the opportunity for students to develop themselves through a variety of vocational skills.

 Mwana Nshuti has seen many changes in the past year.